Alex-Skp/Alex-Data-Bcamp/README.md

 # ironhack-bootcamp
-In this repo you will find all lab assignments classified by days, as well as the prework in a separate folder.
+In this repo you will find all lab assignments classified by weeks, as well as the prework in a separate folder.
+Week 1:
+	D1-jupyter-lab
+	D2-lab-customer-analysis-r1